Kaarthik-JARVIS/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
 To analyze public tweets about a topic using python, tweepy, textblob and to generate a pie chart using matplotlib

-Step 1: Installation of Tweepy:
-        Tweepy: tweepy is the python client for the official Twitter API Install it using following pip command:
+Step 1: Installation of Tweepy: tweepy is the python client for the official Twitter API, install it using following pip command:

         pip install tweepy